 Examples of Impact Investing

 Impact investing is usually done by institutional investors, large asset managers, and private foundations.
-Some of the largest foundations and funds focused on impact investing include:
+Some of the largest foundations and funds focused on impact investing include, but are not limited to:

 • The Bill & Melinda Gates Foundation: This foundation has a $2.5 billion Strategic Investment Fund.
 This fund makes direct equity investments, provides low-interest loans, and utilizes other impact investing tools in promoting global health and U.S. education.

-• The Ford Foundation: The foundation has committed to invest up to $1 billion of its endowment to address social problems while seeking a risk-adjusted market rate of financial return.
+• The Ford Foundation: The foundation has committed to invest a portion of its endowment to address social problems while seeking a risk-adjusted market rate of financial return.
 Its mission-related investments are focused on affordable housing, financial inclusion, and other areas in the U.S. and across the Global South.

 • The Reinvestment Fund: The Philadelphia-based nonprofit finances housing projects, access to health care, educational programs, and job initiatives.
-With about $1.2 billion in assets under management, it operates primarily by assisting distressed towns and communities in the U.S.
+It operates primarily by assisting distressed towns and communities in the U.S.

 Types of Impact Investments